 Bonus tip: Think carefully about whole life insurance

 On paper, whole life insurance sounds like a good idea.
 Buy a policy, get lifetime coverage for you and your family and your policy doubles as an interest-bearing savings account.
 (Whole life insurance is permanent life insurance that comes with what's known as a cash value component.)

 However, as attractive as it sounds, whole life insurance isn’t usually someone's best bet when it comes to financial protection.
 That's because its premium are much higher than term life insurance.
 And, as a forced savings vehicle, there are usually more lucrative bets.
 Having said that, whole life insurance might be called for if you're affluent and trying to leave a tax-free inheritance to your heirs or have a special needs child that will need care after your death.
 You can go here to learn more about when whole life insurance is appropriate.

-Try this alternative: For 80% to 90% of people, we recommend a term life insurance policy.
+Try this alternative: For most people, we recommend a term life insurance policy.
 For one, annual premiums are much cheaper.
 Plus, most people don't need robust coverage once their family is no longer dependent on their income.